fseba/calculator/README.md

 The biggest challenge was to figure out how to handle the values and call the correct functions to the right time.
-The breakthrough came with the idea of querying the status of the values via a variable (firstValueSet), followed by intensive use of the debugger. firstValueSet = false -> firstValue can be set firstValueSet = true -> secondValue can be set and operations can be executed
+The breakthrough came with the idea of querying the status of the values via a variable (firstValueSet), followed by intensive use of the debugger.

+> firstValueSet = false -> firstValue can be set

+> firstValueSet = true -> secondValue can be set and operations can be executed

 Let me know if you find something to improve or bugs.

-Known bugs:
-- If too many keys are pressed at the same time, the class 'active' is not removed correctly

-Workarounds:
-- The 'active' class is removed if the button is pressed again
-- The 'active' class is removed if the 'clear' button is pressed
+Many thanks for reading and have a nice time 🙂